LudovicLemaire/AtlasAutoSaver/README.md

 # AtlasAutoSaver
-An AutoSave program on Atlas for SoloPlayer.
+An AutoSave program on Atlas for SoloPlayer and Non-dedicated Multiplayer.

 **--- DESCRIPTION ---**